rhasanbd/Linear-Neural-Networks/README.md

 Note that by deault Glorot Uniform weight initialization technique is used.
 Generally the **He initialization** works well with the ReLU activation function (kernel_initializer="he_normal") in deep ANNs.

+### Note: Constructing the LNN Model

-- For the LNN models we will initialize the network weights with zero values and will use the sigmoid activation function for binary classification and the softmax activation for multi-class classification.
+For constructing the LNN model, we will:
+- Initialize the network weights with zero values
+- Use the sigmoid activation function for binary classification and the softmax activation function for multi-class classification